 Gather the ingredients.

 Peel and mash the garlic, and mix it with the vinegar and the vegetable oil.
-Stir in the chili powder, cumin, paprika, garlic salt, and soy sauce.
+Stir in the chili powder, cumin, paprika, garlic salt, soy sauce, oregano, and mint.

 Place the chicken in a ziplock bag, and pour in the marinade.
 Seal the back and toss to coat the chicken with the marinade.